Cost-Effective Dust Control Solutions for Bulk Material Handling

 Shift from reactive to scheduled preventive treatment.
 Operations that apply dust suppressants only after visible complaints or inspection pressure spend more per treated area — conditions have already degraded by then.
 Pre-planned application aligned with traffic cycles and weather forecasts cuts product volume per treatment period.

 Deploy automated application systems.
 Automated delivery eliminates the three main causes of product waste: over-spray, application gaps, and timing errors.
-Automated systems reduce water usage by 30–50% by applying suppressants only when and where needed.
-DirectChem's turnkey service handles delivery and application, so operations get reliable coverage without committing internal labor to the program.
+Automated systems cut water and chemical use by applying suppressants only when and where needed.
+Zircon's turnkey service handles delivery and application, so operations get reliable coverage without committing internal labor to the program.

 Consolidate under a single vendor.
 Managing product purchase, logistics, and application separately multiplies administrative overhead and creates coordination gaps.
 A single-source arrangement reduces labor burden and keeps accountability clear.